The Global Damages Review: Australia

 Covenantholders moved to have the Court appoint an additional trustee, Mr Kerr, to the forestry scheme to investigate and commence proceedings against AET alleging a breach of trust.
 The proceeding was heard in the New South Wales Supreme Court before Stevenson J, who found that AET had committed a breach of trust by failing to obtain upfront payment or negotiate alternative security.
 Stevenson J was then required to determine whether that breach of trust had caused covenantholders to suffer losses.
 Essentially, the court was tasked with determining whether or not equitable compensation is determined by reference to the common law principles of remoteness and foreseeability of loss.

-In resolving the issue of causation, Stevenson J distinguished the analysis of causation at common law from the applicable test for equitable compensation.
-While at common law a plaintiff must satisfy the tests for foreseeability and remoteness of loss, his Honour found that the applicable test was whether 'but for' the breach, the covenantholder loss would not have occurred.65 In other words, the plaintiff 'need only establish that the loss was caused “by”, “by reason of”, or “as a result of” the wrongful conduct'.66 Once a causal link is found, equity does not require an examination of foreseeability or remoteness.
+In the first instance decision, Stevenson J resolved the issue of causation by distinguishing the analysis of causation at common law from the applicable test for equitable compensation.
+While at common law a plaintiff must satisfy the tests for foreseeability and remoteness of loss, his Honour found that the applicable test was whether 'but for' the breach, the covenantholder loss would not have occurred.66 In other words, the plaintiff 'need only establish that the loss was caused “by”, “by reason of”, or “as a result of” the wrongful conduct'.67 Once a causal link is found, equity does not require an examination of foreseeability or remoteness.
 His Honour referred to the reasoning in Ancient Order of Foresters In Victoria Friendly Society Ltd v.
-Lifeplan Australia Friendly Society Ltd, that because equity is concerned with vindicating an equitable obligation that has been breached, the 'but for' test of causation is sufficient irrespective of other contributing causes.67
+Lifeplan Australia Friendly Society Ltd, that because equity is concerned with vindicating an equitable obligation that has been breached, the 'but for' test of causation is sufficient irrespective of other contributing causes.68

 It was accepted by the parties that if AET had insisted on payment or alternate security the timber and land sale transaction would have proceeded.
 Mr Kerr positively contended that in the counterfactual transaction that would have occurred if AET did not breach its duties the covenantholders would have received their interests in the timber proceeds.
 Stevenson J accepted on the evidence that Mr Kerr had satisfied his onus position and rejected AET's arguments that in the counterfactual transaction the covenantholders would have received a lesser amount because Gunns and the ANZ Bank would not have agreed to provide upfront payment or alternative security.
-Critically, Stevenson J having found that 'but for' the breach, the covenantholder loss would not have occurred was, on the evidence presented by AET, not prepared to speculate against the covenantholders as to what may or may not have subsequently transpired.
+Critically, Stevenson J, having found that 'but for' the breach the covenantholder loss would not have occurred, was not prepared on the evidence presented by AET to speculate against the covenantholders as to what may or may not have subsequently transpired.

 Causation in equitable compensation

-iii General Damages for Defamation in Bauer Media Pty Ltd v.
-Wilson (No. 2)
+iii General damages for defamation in Bauer Media Pty Ltd v.
+Wilson (No. 2) and subsequent developments

 While the above cases discuss the role common law and equitable principles play in determining the availability and quantification of damages, it is important to consider the extent to which statute modifies these principles.